4 Min Read

 Mediation is more affordable than attorneys working out the details of a divorce agreement in court.

-The mediator is a neutral third party that helps you and your ex work out the details of any parts of ending your marriage that you do not agree with 100 percent.
-Mediators don’t make decisions but instead provide solutions to these sticking points.
+The mediator is a neutral third party that helps you and your spouse work out the details of any parts of your divorce you cannot agree on.
+Mediators do not make decisions for you but instead help you find solutions to these sticking points.

-Asking a neutral third party to help you meet in the middle for some parts of your divorce agreement can help you end your marriage with less friction.
+Asking a neutral third party to help you work out compromises for some parts of your divorce agreement can help you end your marriage with less friction.
 But it does cost money, charged by the hour.
 Like lawyers, a divorce mediator’s hourly rate varies.

 The national average comes to around $100 to $300 per hour, with the average session taking two hours each.
 However, private mediators in California have a range of $200 to $1,000 an hour.